-The William and Sally Dunlop Foundation Grant is named for two of our most honored Board Directors, Dr. William Dunlop and Sally Dunlop.
-The Dunlop’s have devoted their lives to benefiting the Livermore Community through their boundless philanthropy and kindness.
+The William and Sally Dunlop Foundation Grant is named for two of our most honored Board Directors, Dr. William Dunlop, and Sally Dunlop.
+The Dunlop’s have devoted their lives to benefit the Livermore Community through their boundless philanthropy and kindness.
 We are proud to create this grant in their names.

 Apply for a Bill and Sally Dunlop Foundation and Septe grant.
 Dunlop grant applications are due by January and September 30 each year